-Similar to other intraperitoneal gastrointestinal (GI) organs, the walls of the stomach consist of 4 layers: the mucosa, submucosa, muscularis externa, and serosa.
 Compared to other organs of the GI tract, the stomach is unique in that its muscularis externa features an inner oblique layer in addition to a circular and longitudinal layer.
-Exterior to the submucosa is the submucosal Meissner’s plexus, which controls secretions and blood flow.
-In between the circular and longitudinal layer of the muscularis externa is the myenteric Auerbach’s plexus, which controls GI motility.
+Exterior to the submucosa is the submucosal Meissner's plexus, which controls secretions and blood flow.
+In between the circular and longitudinal layers of the muscularis externa is the myenteric Auerbach's plexus, which controls GI motility.

 The right and left gastric arteries, left and right gastro-omental arteries, and short gastric arteries are responsible for blood supply to the stomach.
 Celiac ganglia and the vagus nerve innervate the stomach.
-The vagus nerve serves as an important link between the brain and the gut with respect to appetite control, acid secretion, and gastric motility.
+The vagus nerve serves as an essential link between the brain and the gut respective to appetite control, acid secretion, and gastric motility.

-Food bolus, which consists of chewed up food from the mouth and esophagus, is processed by the stomach into chyme, which is partially digested food that is more readily absorbable as nutrients in the small intestine.
-The stomach accomplishes this food processing through forceful back-and-forth churning by the inner oblique layer of the muscularis externa.
-The circular and longitudinal layers facilitate gastric emptying of chyme through the pyloric sphincter which allows only liquids and small enough food particles to pass through.
+In addition to the stomach's secretory function, the stomach also has a muscular component, as do all structures within the alimentary canal.
+The muscularis externa is composed of smooth muscle cells that orient in three directions: oblique layer (unique to only the stomach), a circular muscle layer, and the longitudinal layer.
+Together these three muscle layers are responsible for the gastric movements needed to break the food bolus into smaller components.
+A food bolus, which consists of partially digested food from the mouth and the esophagus, is processed by the stomach into chyme, which is a more readily absorbable substance by the small intestine.
+The stomach accomplishes this food processing through forceful back-and-forth churning motions by the inner oblique layer of the muscularis externa.
+The circular and longitudinal layers facilitate gastric emptying of chyme through the pyloric sphincter, which allows only liquids and small enough food particles to pass through.
 Gastric emptying may be slowed by the presence of fats and acids in the duodenum, stress, exercise, and various hormones.
-Chyme that is not emptied will continue to churn in the stomach until it can pass through the pyloric sphincter.
-Contractions of gastric smooth muscles are generated by slow waves generated by myenteric interstitial cells of Cajal, which serve as GI pacemakers.
+Chyme that is not emptied will continue to churn in the stomach until it, too, can pass through the pyloric sphincter.
+Slow-wave contractions of the gastric smooth muscles are generated by myenteric interstitial cells of Cajal, which serve as GI pacemakers.

-Hydrochloric acid (HCl), the main constituent of gastric acid, is also secreted by parietal cells.
+Hydrochloric acid (HCl), the main constituent of gastric acid, is secreted by parietal cells.
 The hydrogen (H) and chloride (Cl) components of HCl are secreted separately by hydrogen/potassium ATPase pumps and chloride channels in the stomach.
 Pepsinogen, a proenzyme for pepsin, is secreted by chief cells.
 Collectively, gastric acid creates an acidic environment that denatures proteins and activates the conversion of pepsinogen to pepsin.
-Pepsin breaks down proteins into smaller peptides which may be further processed and later absorbed in the small intestine.
-The secretion of acid is regulated by both hormonal and neural components, including gastrin, histamine, prostaglandins, somatostatin, gastric inhibitory polypeptide, secretin, and the vagus nerve.
+Pepsin breaks down proteins into smaller peptides, which may be further processed and later absorbed in the small intestine.
+The secretion of acid is under the regulation of both hormonal and neural components, including gastrin, histamine, prostaglandins, somatostatin, gastric inhibitory polypeptide, secretin, and the vagus nerve.
 Interventional inhibition of acid secretion to avoid various complications of excess acid is commonly done by administering proton pump inhibitors.

 The acidic environment of the stomach is not only useful for protein denaturing but also for protection against potentially infectious agents.
 All material consumed by the body must pass through the stomach, making it an important defense against microbes.
 Many bacteria are killed or inhibited by the stomach's acidity.

-Additional secretory cells of the gastric glands include foveolar cells and enteroendocrine cells.
+Additionally, secretory cells of the gastric glands include foveolar cells and enteroendocrine cells.
 Foveolar cells protect the stomach from the corrosive nature of its acidic environment by producing mucus and bicarbonate (HCO3).
 Enteroendocrine cells secrete various digestive hormones such as gastrin, somatostatin, and ghrelin.
-Gastrin is released in response to increased gastric distension, increased gastric pH, and the presence of amino acids in the stomach.
+Gastrin release occurs in response to increased gastric distension, increased gastric pH, and the presence of amino acids in the stomach.

-Acid-reducing therapies had been used as the mainstay in the treatment of stomach related pathologies and symptoms varying from dyspepsia, GERD, gastritis to peptic ulcer diseases.
+Acid-reducing therapies had been the mainstay in the treatment of stomach related pathologies and symptoms varying from dyspepsia, GERD, gastritis to peptic ulcer diseases.
 Due to the high acidity or low pH (1.0) of gastric content, the simple antacids are commonly used and available over the counter.
 They are not effective except for transient relief of some symptoms.
-The antihistamine (H2 blockers) are more efficacious than acid-reducing therapies, and recently, there is greater, widespread use of the most efficacious acid reducing therapies, the proton pump inhibitors (PPI).
-PPIs are most effective in reducing the acid production and help many symptoms related to gastric pathology.
+The antihistamine (H2 blockers) are more efficacious than acid-reducing therapies, and recently, there is greater, the widespread use of the most efficacious acid-reducing therapies, the proton pump inhibitors (PPI).
+PPIs are most effective in reducing acid production and help many symptoms related to gastric pathology.
 As a consequence, long-term use without clear indications is not uncommon.
-It is generally safe, yet the reduced acid-pepsin digestion of B12 containing food may lead to vitamin B12 deficiency especially in the elderly and vegans.
+It is generally safe, yet the reduced acid-pepsin digestion of B12 containing food may lead to vitamin B12 deficiency, especially in the elderly and vegans.